 Nurturing Friendship in Marriage

 So how do you go about creating and holding on to friendship in a marriage?
 Assuming both partners are willing to try, it’s never too late to start making the effort.
 And a good way to start is to talk more, listen better and make time for each other.
-So before you book an ill-advised ‘save our marriage’ type of vacation, take things back to basics.
-Here are a few good ways to start:

 - Communicate more – it may sound obvious but talk more often to your partner!
 Silence builds up resentment in a marriage and if you’re not sharing, you’re just shouldering burdens until they implode.
 Simply asking how their day was each night and making plans for tomorrow is a great way to start.